Koopman Reduced Order Modeling with Confidence Bounds: Introduction

-In this paper, we build off reduced order modeling techniques using the so-called Koopman operator \cite{Koopman:1931,LasotaandMackey:1994,SinghandManhas:1993,MezicandBanaszuk:2004,Mezic:2005}.
-For any nonlinear dynamical systems, there is an associated (infinite-dimensional) linear operator that encodes the dynamics as a linear system \cite{MezicandBanaszuk:2004,Mezic:2005,Budisicetal:2012}.
-This operator is called the Koopman operator.
-In many cases, this linear operator has a spectral expansion which decomposes the operator into the point spectrum (eigenvalues) and their associated (Koopman) modes and the continuous spectrum \cite{MezicandBanaszuk:2004,Mezic:2005,Budisicetal:2012}.
-Much recent work has been done on algorithms that compute an approximation of the point spectrum of the Koopman operator \cite{Schmid:2010,Rowleyetal:2009,tu2013dynamic,bagheri2014effects,Williamsetal:2015,hemati2017biasing,dawson2016characterizing,drmac2018data,drmac2019data,drmac2020least}.
-These methods are purely data-driven and are based off computing a spectral decomposition of the Koopman operator without requiring a concrete representation of the operator.
+\paragraph{Contributions of this paper.} We build off reduced order modeling techniques using the Koopman operator \cite{Koopman:1931,LasotaandMackey:1994,SinghandManhas:1993,MezicandBanaszuk:2004,mezic:2005}.
+In many cases, this linear operator has a spectral expansion which decomposes the operator into the point spectrum (eigenvalues) and their associated (Koopman) modes and the continuous spectrum \cite{MezicandBanaszuk:2004,mezic:2005,budisicetal:2012}.
+Much recent work has been done on algorithms that compute an approximation of the point spectrum of the Koopman operator \cite{Schmid:2010,rowleyetal:2009,tu2013dynamic,bagheri2014effects,williamsetal:2015,hemati2017biasing,drmac2018data,drmac2019data,drmac2020least}.
+These methods are purely data-driven and are based off computing a spectral decomposition of the operator without requiring an analytic representation of the infinite-dimensional operator.
+However, it is known that these algorithms can return spurious eigenvalues due to numerical issues or trying to capture the continuous part of the spectrum with eigenvalues.

-Classical methods of reduced order modeling using Koopman operator theory use a finite number of the Koopman eigenvalues and associated modes.
-However, no consideration is given toward the confidence of the ROM's predictions.
-For example, if we construct a ROM with half the number of total modes, what is our confidence on the ROM's predictions?
-In this paper, we develop a method, based on Koopman operator methods, that constructs a model and also gives confidence bounds on its predictions.
-In short, the algorithm computes a Koopman Mode Decompositions on the training data; a finite number of the modes are selected as part of the ROM; the rest of the dynamics are modeled as a noise process, splitting the part of the noise in-plane with the modes used for the ROM and the part orthogonal to the modes.
+In this paper, we develop a method, based on Koopman operator theory, that constructs a model and also gives confidence bounds on its predictions.
+For measure-preserving dynamical systems, the Koopman operator $\koop$ splits into a singular component, $\koop_s$, and a regular component, $\koop_r$ \cite{mezic:2005}.
+The singular part contains only the point spectrum while the regular part contains only the continuous spectrum.
+Low-dimensional projects can be obtained by retaining a finite number of modes and introducing stochastic terms to account for the neglected modes \cite{mezic:2005}.
+The algorithm in this paper implements the above idea by computing a Koopman Mode Decomposition on the training data; a finite number of the modes are selected as part of the ROM; the rest of the dynamics are modeled as a noise process, splitting the part of the noise in the subspace spanned by the Koopman modes used for the ROM (called ``in-plane'' for short) and the part orthogonal to those modes.
 The in-plane noisy dynamics are used to estimate confidence bounds on the predictions.
+In this paper, we are concerned in situations where we only have a single trajectory of the system and we wish to forecast future states.